dox-op/ai-persistency-layer/README.md

 - `_bootstrap.log` (when `--log-history` is used) stores chronological activity.
 - `.persistency-meta.json` tracks last refresh, snapshot commit, and freshness metrics.
+- `.persistency-path` (at the repository root) stores the directory that contains the AI layer for future executions.

 ## Start Script